castles/OSCWebMixer2/README.md

 * Server, Desk and other devices must all be on the same network

 ## Basic Setup Instructions
-1. Create a folder to store files and open a terminal in the directory.
+1. Download repository and navigate to the directory in a shell.
-2. Run "npm install https://github.com/castles/OSCWebMixer2.git" to download all the required node modules.
+2. Run "npm install" to install all the required modules.
 3. Run "node ." to start the server.
 4. Visit the admin URL in your browser to configure the server.
 5. Open the server IP address on another device and start mixing.